-The biggest problem I’ve dealt with as an adult doesn’t have anything to do with parenting, marriage, or even money.
-It has to do with sleep.
+The biggest problem I’ve dealt with as an adult doesn’t have anything to do with parenting, marriage, or even money – it has to do with sleep.

-Specifically the inability to fall asleep and stay asleep.
+Specifically, the inability to fall asleep and stay asleep.

-I know many people would agree with me when I say I need all the sleep I can possibly get to make it through the day and tackle my daily to-do list.
+I know many people would agree when I say I need all the sleep that I can get to make it through the day and tackle my daily to-do list.